jnvm/dbq/readme.md

 	,"insert into cat2 select * from cat where living=false"
 )
 ```
-[node-mysql's ?-substitution syntax](https://github.com/felixge/node-mysql#escaping-query-values) is also allowed adjacently, as needed:
+[mysql's ?-substitution syntax](https://github.com/felixge/node-mysql#escaping-query-values) is also allowed adjacently, as needed:
 ```javascript
 db(  "select * from grandpa where name=?",["rick"]
 	,"select * from council"//note no substitution needed here, so no [] is supplied